 - Using a Yarn Ball Winder and Swift

 - Buying Checklist

 There are many choices on the market.
 We’ve listed some of the most popular with a list of pros and cons of each.

 Stanwood Needlecraft YBW Hand-Operated – Best 4 Ounce

-This user friendly, hand operated winder makes center-pull yarn cakes from 4 oz. balls.
+This user friendly, hand-operated winder makes center-pull yarn cakes from 4 oz. balls.
 Knitters can say goodbye to a tangled mess of yarn.
-Clamps to a variety of furniture.
-It is made of strong materials and is easy to crank.
-A one person operation.
+Clamps to various furniture.

 If winding from swifts, it’s recommended to purchase one with this winder.
 This is the product I talk about in my best Yarn Swift Review.